apugh/realm-api-docs/endpoints/matches.md

 # Get Match Details
 **getMatchDetails** {matchId}

 Returns <b>end of match</b> stats for a particular match.
-NOTE: Intra-match statistics are not available.
+Intra-match stats are not available.
   - teams/id is only relevant for grouping within this match
   - deaths would be "1" or "0"
   - goal is to group by teams (not meaningful for the Solo queue), then players within the team